DrPepperMonkey/k8s-yamls/Element Server.md

   ingress:
     host: matrix.domain.com
 ```
-This will set the default ingress controller to whichever you one you prefer with the className variable.
+This will set the default ingress controller to whichever one you prefer with the className variable.
 From here I have tried disabling matrixAuthenticationService but it messes everything up.
-You could also disable proxying in Cloudflare's DNS entries but I couldn't get the server to work when I did it that way.
+You could also disable proxying in Cloudflare's DNS entries instead of disabling TLS within the cluster but I couldn't get the server to work when I did it that way.
 The issue may have been that I didn't setup any cert management.
 ```
 synapse:
   ingress: